tmtek/bulletinboard/readme.md

 Bulletin Board will expire the note at the end of day on the next Thursday that passes.
 If today is Thursday it will expire tonight, If today is Monday it will expire three days from now, If Today is Friday it will expire 6 days from now.

 If an expiry cannot be deduced from the message, then the note does not expire.
 It will have to be removed manually.

+## Help

+Bulletin Board implements a help system:

+> "I need some help."

+Will launch the help system which will explain all features available in the application.
+The Help system's list navigation works using the exact same list navigation as the Bulletin Board.
+Select items, and return to them main list in exactly the same way.